 Beth is the Michael A and Laurie Burns McRobbie Bicentennial Professor of Computer Engineering in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington (IUB).

-I served at the National Science Foundation (NSF) (2017 – 2020) on open science policy.
+I served at the National Science Foundation (NSF) (2017 – 2020) working on open science policy.
 Federal policies for open science are expanding access to the products of federally-funded research thus creating substantial new opportunities for scientific discovery.

 I am one of a small group of a dozen international researchers that founded the now 10,000+ member strong Research Data Alliance (RDA) whose mission is to reduce barriers to data sharing.

 I am singularly proud to contribute to the IUB Center of Excellence for Women in Technology (CEWIT), first as part of small group of founders, and now in an advisory board role.
 I contribute to better outcomes for all through diversity, equity, and inclusion; workforce development; and broadening participation in computing efforts.